MirakelX/mirakel-android/README.md

-# Mirakel – Efficient Simple Task Management for the best Devs of the universe
+# Mirakel – Efficient and Simple Task Management for the best Developers of the universe

 It was a great journey to build Mirakel and experience such great support from our community (YOU!), but we are not able to continue the development any further